RGB-CAT/SafeVaultDB-Python/README.md

+> [!NOTE]
+> This library is not a true database, nor is it a NoSQL database.
+A rework is planned for sometime in 2025 to transform it into a true database, which will be incompatible with older versions and will result in a major version bump.

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to SafeVaultDB, please submit a pull request to the [repository](https://github.com/RGB-CAT/SafeVaultDB-Python).